Seattle Meeting Instructions

 Abner Coimbre

-He started the Handmade Network, a large community learning to build quality software.
-He then went on to work for Jonathan Blow for several years and later Cyan Worlds to help ship the Myst remake.
+Abner started the Handmade Network, an online community learning to make quality software.
+He went on to work under Jonathan Blow followed by Cyan Worlds to ship the Myst Remake.